fncoding/kid-me/README.md

 ## Notes

+- **Always run the npm static build before starting Docker** if you change frontend assets.
-- settings.py for prod - check lines for comments
+- `settings.py` for prod - check lines for comments.
+- For local development with Docker, static files must exist in the correct folders before container start.

 ---